FarmBot-Docs/farmbot-genesis/v1.6/extras/maintenance/utm-and-tool-maintenance.md

 %}

 # Remove internal needle debris
-It is possible for dust, soil, and other debris to become stuck inside of seed injector's luer loock needles.
+It is possible for dust, soil, and other debris to become stuck inside of seed injector's luer lock needles.
 This can cause a loss of seed suction power and prevent the seed injector from working reliably.

 {%
 include callout.html